Wakfu (TV series): Shushus

 A skeletal jackal-like Shushu with the power to copy the ability of anyone he touches.
 Originally a bound prisoner, he was released by his guardian and refused to be unsummoned.
 After being accidentally freed by the Brotherhood of Tofu, Remington releases him to distract the heroes; he quickly realizes this is a bad idea.
-Yugo uses his portal magic to attack Anathar, which he is then able to use much more powerfully than Yugo, such as generating a hundred portals at once.
-Through his actions, it would seem this power has a time limit for how long he can use it.
-He participates in the final battle in possing Adamaï against Yugo, but he is betrayed and threatened of destruction by Qilby, he decides to leave him to take care of Adamai and Yugo, Qilby accepts and kills Anathar He, Rubilax and Ombrage are the only Shushus who did not return to Rushu's realm.
+Anathar participates in the final battle in possing Adamaï against Yugo, but he is betrayed and threatened of destruction by Qilby, he decides to leave him to take care of Adamai and Yugo, Qilby accepts and kills Anathar.